Welcome to Hometown Coffee And Tea in Olney, TexasDecember 12, 2022 (Published: August 2, 2018)

 The shop at 117 East Main St. in Olney, Texas held its grand opening on June 26.
-It is one of at least 18 new independent coffee shops scheduled to open in 2018 through our 7 Steps to Success coffee shop franchise alternative program.
+It is one of at least 18 new independent coffee shops scheduled to open in 2018 that learned how to open a coffee shop through our 7 Steps to Coffee Shop Startup Success franchise alternative program.

 With experience as a teacher, coach and stay-at-home mom, Holly Bailey wanted to create a place where people in Olney could gather to build community.

 “I am the PTO President at my daughter’s school and love getting to volunteer and see them at the same time,” she said.
 “I really wanted to provide a place where people could come and hang out and feel like they were in a different place.”

 While researching how to open a coffee shop, the Baileys discovered Crimson Cup on the Internet.
 “We were sold after we read Greg Ubert’s book, 7 Steps Success in the Specialty Coffee Industry, and then traveled to the Crimson Cup Innovation Lab in Ohio,” Holly said.

 They received training and other support to open their coffee shop through our 7 Steps to Success program, which has helped hundreds of independent coffee shops develop into thriving businesses over the past 27 years.

 “The most valuable step by far is the training,” Holly said.
 “I can’t say enough how much I learned initially from 7 Steps Trainer Steve Bayless and then followed up by Coffeehouse Growth Specialist Jennifer Kerchner.”